dpavon-g/EzDeploy/README.md

 1. Docker

+## About Flask:

+EzDeploy The tool generates a local data volume, so the changes you make in your flask environment will be reflected instantly and you will only have to F5 on the web to see them.
+If you want to change this, just delete the volume in docker-compose and remove debug mode in flask.

 ## Extra information:
 Inside the *./docker_Deployers* folder you have all the docker-compose files.
 If you want to deploy your environment faster you can execute the next command inside its folder.
 ```